-In accordance with data protection laws, Pain Concern will only collect, process and store information we have openly collected from you or with your consent.
-Your details will be held only by Pain Concern and will not be made available to any third party, except where otherwise stated, or when required by law
+In accordance with data protection laws, Pain Concern will only collect, process and store information we have openly collected from you and with your consent.
+Your details will be held only by Pain Concern and will not be made available or shared with any third party, except where otherwise stated, or when required by law.

 If you are under 18, please make sure that you obtain your parent/guardian’s permission beforehand whenever you provide personal information.
 Users without this consent are not allowed to provide Pain Concern with personal information.
 We reserve the right to publish comments or feedback received from readers, listeners or visitors to the website.
 In which case we will not publish any identifying information beyond that received with your submission.
 Should you wish to remain anonymous you should state this explicitly along with your submission.

 Any information that is supplied by cookies can help us to provide you with a better service and assists us to analyse the profile of our visitors.